Abdullah Gül: Education

+Career

 Entry into politics

 Gül became acquainted with politics early during his high school years.
 During his university education, he became a member of the Islamist-nationalist Millî Türk Talebe Birliği (National Turkish Students' Union) in the line of Necip Fazıl's Büyük Doğu (Grand Orient) current.

 He was elected a member of the Turkish parliament for the Refah Partisi (RP, "the Welfare Party") from the Kayseri electoral district in 1991 and 1995.
 During these years, he made statements about the political system of Turkey that was designed by Mustafa Kemal Atatürk and the Turkish National Movement, which included "This is the end of the republican period" and "The secular system has failed and we definitely want to change it".
 These statements caused controversy when his candidacy for the 2007 presidential election was announced by Prime Minister Recep Tayyip Erdoğan.

 In 1999, he kept his seat as a member of the Fazilet Partisi (FP, "the Virtue Party") which was subsequently outlawed by the Constitutional Court for its violation of the Constitution.
 Its predecessor, the Refah Partisi, was also outlawed by the Constitutional Court for its violation of the Constitution, especially the principle of secularism.
 By this time, Gül had apparently moderated his views and was reportedly considered to be part of the Virtue Party's reformist faction.
 Since 1993 in Ankara, he had been organizing an informal think-tank involving a group of Refah politicians who were discontented with the leadership of Necmettin Erbakan: these included Melih Gökçek, Bülent Arınç, Abdüllatif Şener, Recep Tayyip Erdoğan and Beşir Atalay.
 In August 2001, this group founded the Adalet ve Kalkınma Partisi (Justice and Development Party), a party which billed itself as a moderate conservative party in the European tradition.
 He was elected once again to represent Kayseri in 2002.

 An interview he gave in 2002 summarizes his criticisms of the Refah Partisi under the leadership of Necmettin Erbakan and his portrayal of the AKP as a moderate party:In the Welfare Party, there were groups demanding sharia rule.
 Welfare did not represent the local values we are now cultivating.
 The ideology of the party was partially shaped by alien imports.
 [He was referring to the impact of the Islamist ideology of the Iranian Revolution and Arab states on Welfare's ideology.]
 Our vision was at odds with the rest of the party.
 The despotic rule of Erbakan Hoca made it impossible for us to realize our vision under the rubric of the National View.
 We believe that modernization and being Muslim complement each other.
 We accept the modern values of liberalism, human rights, and market economy.